 The advancement of drone technology has seen many emerging use cases including the expanding use of drones in agriculture.
+Drones are no longer simply toys for kids.
 The availability of imaging sensors provide farmers with new opportunities to increase crop yields, minimize crop losses, and thereby maximize their profits.
 Farmers are now using technology that was once reserved for the military to monitor their crops from the air, instead of visually inspecting their crops on foot.
 The information gained from drone crop imaging provides a larger, and more accurate view of crop health.

 Drones can fly up to 400 feet without the need for special clearance from the Federal Aviation Administration.
 From this low altitude, higher resolution images can be obtained that are superior and cheaper than high altitude aircraft, or satellite imagery.
 Also, the low altitude eliminates the issues of clouds that satellite imagery has to contend with.